FREQUENTLY ASKED QUESTIONS

 No. The admission review process at Villanova has always been comprehensive and holistic, meaning that standardized testing was only one criterion.
-Admission decisions for students who choose not to send their test results will be based on academic work, strength of curriculum, involvement and engagement, essays and two letters of recommendation.
+Admission decisions for students who choose not to send their test results will be based on academic work, strength of curriculum, involvement and engagement, writing supplements and one letter of recommendation.

 Applicants who choose to submit SAT or ACT scores as part of their application may share either official or self-reported scores.
 Scores can be self-reported via a form on the student's Applicant Status Page.
 Students sharing self-reported scores will not be required to submit official scores unless they are admitted and choose to enroll.